Mobli takes on Internet giants with event-based photo and video search

-TEL AVIV Israeli start-up Mobli Media Inc is taking on Internet giants Google(GOOG.O), Facebook FB.N and Yahoo (YHOO.O) with an innovative online search tool to find the latest photos and videos across social media, the company said on Monday.
+TEL AVIV, June 15 Israeli start-up Mobli Media Inc is taking on Internet giants Google, Facebook and Yahoo with an innovative online search tool to find the latest photos and videos across social media, the company said on Monday.

 Mobli, which is backed by Mexican billionaire Carlos Slim and big-name U.S. celebrity investors Leonardo DiCaprio, Serena Williams, Lance Armstrong and Tobey Maguire, has raised more than $90 million in funding.